w3c/epub-wg/Meetings/index.md

 To accommodate the time zone differences the teleconferences alternate between two time slots:

-* Every second week, starting the 11th of September 2020, the call is on Fridays at 10:00 US Eastern times
+* Every second week, starting the 11th of September 2020, the call is on Fridays at 10:00 US Eastern time
-* Every second week, starting the 18th of September 2020, the call is on Thursdays at 18:00 US Eastern times
+* Every second week, starting the 18th of September 2020, the call is on Thursdays at 20:00 US Eastern time

 See the [separate page](./zoom) for the dial-in information, which also links to an ICS file to help setting the correct local times.